-The common first year engineering program (taken by all engineering students at UBC) and the second year program in Civil Engineering include fundamental courses in mathematics, physics, chemistry, solid mechanics, fluid mechanics and structures.
-The second year program introduces students to civil engineering through a design course* focussing on the conceptual design of a civil engineering project.
+Initially, students complete either the First Year Engineering program at UBC, common to all first-year engineering students at UBC, or the Engineering Transfer Program, taken at other institutions, as the basis for entering the second year program in Civil Engineering.
+The first year, however taken, and the second year program in Civil Engineering include fundamental courses in mathematics, physics, chemistry, solid mechanics, fluid mechanics and structures.
+The second year program introduces students to civil engineering through a design course* focusing on the conceptual design of a civil engineering project.
 In the third and fourth years, students are exposed to a variety of sub-disciplines, including environmental, geotechnical, hydrotechnical, structural, and transportation engineering.
 Laboratory work is integrated throughout the civil engineering program to give students hands-on experience in the application of engineering knowledge.
 The capstone design courses in fourth year requires students to apply their knowledge to a significant real-world civil engineering design project.
 In their final year, students choose from a range of technical elective courses (see Technical Electives), including those that enable students to focus on a technical stream within Civil Engineering.
 Such streams are available in environmental engineering, geotechnical engineering, hydrotechnical engineering, infrastructure engineering and structural engineering.
 For further information, see the full Civil Engineering curriculum and the list of Technical Electives.

 Beyond the base Civil Engineering program, supplementary programming opportunities include the following:

 - Minor in Arts, Commerce, Entrepreneurship, Honours Mathematics or Science

 - Dual Degree in Arts and Engineering